Informfully/Challenges/README.md

 The necessary information for this part will be forwarded to you as part of the evaluation feedback on May 21.
 The Working Notes Paper **must** describe the workflows for your submissions.
 It may include complementary and/or alternative approaches you tested but did not submit to the online challenge.

+(**) We will notify each team once their paper has been reviewed; please make the necessary changes and upload a camera-ready version within one week.